bkw777/NODE_DATAPAC/README.md

 ![](REF/fl3v80h_placement.jpg)

 The charging circuit is utterly basic, so do not connect any other type of battery except NiCD or NiMH.
-You can use any cell form factor and any larger or smaller mAh capacity, but must be 3-cell 3.6v NiCD or NiMH chemistry.
+You can use any cell form factor and any larger or smaller mAh capacity, but must be 3.6v and only NiCD or NiMH chemistry.

 ## Model compatibility
 Only Models 100, 102, & 200 were ever supported.